scgupta/scgupta.github.io/tech/_posts/machine-learning/2020-02-14-speech-recognition-with-python.md

 ### Streaming API

-DeepSpeech streaming API requires creation of a stream-context and use to repeadly feed chunk of audio:
+DeepSpeech streaming API requires creating a stream-context and use it repeatedly to feed chunks of audio:

 ~~~ python
 def deepspeech_streaming_stt(filename: str, lang: str, encoding: str) -> str: